SSVEC Currents

 A Fresh Start (with Some Familiar Values)

 Every new year brings an opportunity to reaffirm what matters most.
 For SSVEC, that’s always been our members.
 Whether the calendar reads January 1 or July 31, our mission doesn’t change.
-And in 2026, we’re doubling down on reliability, strengthening our systems, supporting our workforce, and continuing to invest in a resilient electric grid that meets the needs of today and tomorrow.
+And in 2026, we’re doubling down on reliability, strengthening our systems, supporting our workforce, and continuing to invest in a resilient electric grid that meets the needs of today and tomorrow, as you can read in our community updates.

 That might not sound as glamorous as learning to salsa dance or climb a mountain, but trust us, it takes stamina too.